datacarpentry/genomics-workshop/setup.md

 >   + Type the following line into the command prompt window exactly as shown: `setx HOME "%USERPROFILE%"`
 >   + Press [Enter], you should see `SUCCESS: Specified value was saved.`
->   + Quit command prompt by typing `exit` then pressing [Enter] {: .solution}
+>   + Quit command prompt by typing `exit` then pressing [Enter]
+> - As an **alternative option** (i.e. it's either this or [Git for Windows installer](https://git-for-windows.github.io/)), is to install PuTTY by going to [the installation page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+For most newer computers, click on putty-64bit-X.XX-installer.msi to download the 64-bit version.
+If you have an older laptop, you may need to get the 32-bit version putty-X.XX-installer.msi.
+If you aren't sure whether you need the 64 or 32 bit version, you can check your laptop version by following [the instructions here](https://support.microsoft.com/en-us/help/15056/windows-32-64-bit-faq).
+Once the installer is downloaded, double click on it, and PuTTY should install.
+{: .solution}

 > ## Mac OS X